plebbit/plebbit-js/README.md

   updatedAt: number // timestamp in seconds the IPNS record was updated authorFlair?: Flair // mod can edit an author's flair
   protocolVersion: '1.0.0' // semantic version of the protocol https://semver.org/
-}
+  signature: Signature // signature of the CommentUpdate by the sub owner to protect against malicious gateway }
 Author {
   address: string